lake-wg/authz/draft-selander-lake-authz.md

 #### Processing in W

-W retrieves CRED_V associated to the secure connection with V, and constructs the the Voucher for device with identity ID_U (see {{voucher}}).
+W retrieves CRED_V associated to the secure connection with V, and constructs the the Voucher for the device with identity ID_U (see {{voucher}}).

 W generates the voucher response and sends it to V over the secure connection.
 The Voucher_Response SHALL be a CBOR array as defined below: